 Make the Tzatziki Sauce: In medium bowl, stir together garlic, cucumber, yogurt, dill, lemon juice, salt and pepper until well combined.

-Make the Gyro Pizza: Place pizza stone in oven and preheat oven to 450 degrees F. While preheating, toss and stretch pizza dough into a circle.
-Once preheated, place dough on pizza stone and bake 10 to 15 minutes or until light golden brown.
+Make the Gyro Pizza: Place pizza stone in oven and preheat oven to 450 degrees F.

 Remove pizza from the oven; top with tomatoes, cucumber and feta cheese.
 Slice and serve with tzatziki sauce.

 Foxes Love Lemons, LLC is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and links to Amazon.com.
 There is no additional cost to you.

 Amount Per Serving: Calories: 514Total Fat: 31gSaturated Fat: 14gTrans Fat: 0gUnsaturated Fat: 14gCholesterol: 106mgSodium: 971mgCarbohydrates: 20gFiber: 5gSugar: 5gProtein: 39g